Queen Elizabeth's Grammar School, Blackburn

-Queen Elizabeth's Grammar School (QEGS) is a co-educational state-funded free school in Blackburn, Lancashire, England.
-Founded in 1509 as a boys' school, it is now a co-educational free school with over 1200 students from ages 4 to 18.
+Queen Elizabeth's Grammar School (QEGS) is a co-educational state-funded comprehensive free school in Blackburn, Lancashire, England.
+Founded in 1509 as a boys' school, it is now a co-educational all-through free school with over 1200 students from ages 4 to 18.
 Pupils come from a very wide geographical area, from Bolton to the south and to Colne in the east.
 It consists of an Infant School (Reception to Year 2), Junior School (Years 3 to 6), Senior School (Years 7 to 11) and Sixth Form.

 History

 The school was founded in 1509, the first year of the reign of King Henry VIII, by Thomas Stanley, 2nd Earl of Derby, as a chantry school.
 It was situated adjacent to Blackburn Parish Church.
 The school survived the Reformation and in 1567 was granted a Royal Charter by Queen Elizabeth I. It thus became the “Free Grammar School of Queen Elizabeth in Blackburn in the County of Lancashire”.

 In August 1819, the decision was taken to demolish the old parish church and rebuild it (the new church of St Mary the Virgin is now Blackburn Cathedral) and the school moved to a temporary home in nearby Market Street Lane until 1825.
 Its new site from 1825 was in the Bull Meadow area (“in the fresh air of the country”) but, as Blackburn itself expanded during the Industrial Revolution, the school there became too cramped.

 In 1884, the Blackburn Grammar School, as it was then known, made one final move.
 The new site was on the west side of the town’s Corporation Park, close to Alexandra Meadows, the home of the East Lancashire Cricket Club and also the venue for a number of the early fixtures of the local football club Blackburn Rovers.

 By the 20th century, the school was increasingly known as "Queen Elizabeth's Grammar School", its current name.
 It also began to outgrow its premises and began expanding.
 The Harrison Playing Fields at Lammack were opened in 1920.
 The junior department moved to its new premises known as "Horncliffe", which the junior school was known as for over half a century, and renovations on the "Big School" were completed in 1930.